serverlessworkflow/specification/specification.md

 <img src="media/spec/compensation-exec2.png" height="200px" alt="Compensation Execution Example 2"/>
 </p>

-In our example when compensation is triggered, the current workflow data is passed as input to the "D1" state, the first compensation state for our example.
+In our example, when compensation triggers, the current workflow data is passed as input to the "D1" state, the first compensation state for our example.
-It state data output is then passed as state data input to "B1", and so on.
+The states data output is then passed as states data input to "B1", and so on.

 #### Compensation and Active States